Senior captain: Navy

 In some countries of the world, there is the rank of senior captain.
 It is also known as commodore or flotilla captain, and captain-commander.
 A naval senior captain is typically equivalent to the army's senior colonel or brigadier general rank.

 Merchant marine or merchant navy

 In some merchant marines or merchant navies of the world, some shipmasters, with certified particular and recognized seniority in terms of true and effective ocean-going ships' command, are distinguished with the high honorific title of senior captain, officially written and reported as Senior Captain abbreviated as: --------> Sr CAPT, Sr. CAPT or, as Snr Capt.; moreover, under ancient maritime traditions, they are referred also to as commodore, abbreviated in Codre, Cdre, CDRE or CMDE.
+The most Senior Captain between company Senior Captains held the rank of Supreme Senior Captain, the highest civilian hierarchy in the Merchant Marine Company Fleet.
+Known also as the 'Master of Masters', he served as the Fleet Operations Director or as the Fleet Operations Manager, overseeing the most experienced captains after a lifetime spent crossing the world's oceans.

 Civil aviation and in the airline industry

 In civil aviation, the position of "senior captain" is a contractual employment position, corresponding to the maximum achievable level for the "captains" of both fixed-wing and rotary-wing civil aviation aircraft, and dependent on particular seniority requirements.
 It is followed in descending order by the "first captain".
 In the airline industry, "senior captains" may perform a coordination role in the organization of the shifts and the service of the air-navigation personnel.